-The management shall take steps to ensure sustainable governance as set out in the German Sustainable Development Strategy and the UN Sustainable Development Goals (Sec.
+The management shall take steps to ensure sustainable governance as set out in the German Sustainable Development Strategy and the UN Sustainable Development Goals.
+It shall identify and assess the main environmental impacts of the Company's activities and the main effects of environmental conditions on the Company, set environmental targets and implement corresponding measures.
+It shall develop the Company into a climate-neutral organisation (Sec.
 5.5.1 PCGC).